jingtum/jingtum-js-sdk/README.md

 # Jingtum NODE JS SDK

-jingtum SDK NODE JS version 1.1.5
+Jingtum SDK NODE JS version 2.1.1

-jingtum-js-sdk is a client side NODE Javascript library for communicating with Jingtum API.
+Jingtum-js-sdk is a client side NODE Javascript library for communicating with Jingtum API.
 It exports all functions of Jingtum API and others utilities.